rvhuang/kmp-algorithm/README.md

 ## Future Works

+* Source collection with deferred execution
-* Vertical Search in a collecton of collections.
+* Vertical Search in a collecton of collections
-* `IndexOfAny` implementation.
+* `IndexOfAny` implementation

 ## Platform